Convenient, confidential telehealth therapy appointments available now

 Is there a way to ease my partner into therapy?

 Maybe.
 Sometimes a spouse will agree to do a Couples Relationship Checkup to help with your Individual Relationship Therapy.
-If they do, they may change their minds about going to therapy.
+If they do, they may change their minds about going to couples therapy.
 Other times, a spouse might join after they see the positive ways that you have changed.

 I'm not sure what I want.
 Sometimes I want to stay and other times I don't think I can take it anymore.
 Will you help me make the best decision for myself and my kids?